Repairability index

 How can we prepare to make repairable products?

-Like Design For Manufacturing (DFM), Design For Repairability (DFR) is becoming an essential approach for design offices and manufacturers.
+Just like Design for Manufacturing – DFM (design for manufacturing), Design For Repairability (DFR), is becoming an essential approach for design offices and manufacturers.

 Hybster, as a producer of electronic and mechatronic sub-assemblies, integrates the issues of repairability, sustainability and end-of-life management from the very first conceptual drafts.